tsedio/tsed/readme.md

 ## What it is

-Ts.ED is a framework on top of Express that helps you write your application in TypeScript (or in ES6).
+Ts.ED is a framework on top of Express that helps you to write your application in TypeScript (or in ES6).
 It provides a lot of decorators to make your code more readable and less error-prone.

 ## Features

+* Use our CLI to create a new project https://cli.tsed.io
+* Support TypeORM, Mongoose, GraphQL, Socket.io, Swagger-ui, Passport.js, etc...
 * Define class as Controller,
 * Define class as Service (IoC),
 * Define class as Middleware and MiddlewareError,